Stratford Junior High 1950-1978

 1995 Building Renovations - The Jackson (Stratford) Program joins H-B Woodlawn on Vacation Lane

-In 1994 Arlington County decided to move the Jackson Program to the Stratford building.
+In 1994, Arlington County decided to move the Jackson Program to the Stratford building.
 The Jackson Program was renamed the Stratford Program after the original name of the school.
 The Stratford Program serves students ages 11-22 who have multiple disabilities and who will likely require life-long special care.
 Having the Stratford and H-B Woodlawn programs in the same building would provide students in both programs opportunities to mingle and increase diversity.

 The addition of the Stratford Program coincided with major renovations to the building in 1995.
-The Stratford Program operates as a separate program with their own staff, administrators and rooms.
+The Stratford Program operates as a separate program with its own staff, administrators, and rooms.
 Stratford was given a segment of the school, on the ground floor, as a“safe haven” where most of their class time would be spent.
-The area formerly used as locker rooms, auxiliary gym and health classrooms were converted to serve the students’ needs.
+The area formerly used as locker rooms, auxiliary gym, and health classrooms were converted to serve the students’ needs.
 The idea of a safe haven was not new, the high school, middle school and HILT students all had general base areas.
 Other areas of the building like the gym, cafeteria and auditorium were available for Stratford students.

 In addition, extra classes were literally dug out of the first floor to make more classrooms, a computer lab and a Middle School office.
 New light fixtures, a new heating system and an Internet cable network made the building a more modern learning environment.